 - Improves circulation which promotes faster healing of muscles and relieves pain

 We also consider this a space to watch.
 Near infrared saunas are relatively new compared to traditional saunas.
-With infrared first discovered by Sir Frederick William Herschel and used by NASA, the benefits of light therapy continue to be researched and there are many other promising ways near infrared can support your overall health and wellness.
+With infrared first discovered by Sir Frederick William Herschel and used by NASA, the benefits of light therapy continue to be researched and there are many other promising ways near infrared can support one’s overall health and wellness.
 We wish you luck in your journey and invite you to keep track of our articles on the Sauna Comfort blog or explore our near infrared sauna products.